 I know the process of quitting alcohol is incredibly complex and different for everyone, but here are four steps to think about that might help you achieve that glorious goal.

-1. Don’t drink alcohol.
+1. Don’t drink alcohol

-2. Call bullshit on your hard-wired beliefs about booze.
+2. Call bullshit on your hard-wired beliefs about booze

-3. Play the tape forward.
+3. Play the tape forward

 Cravings usually hit late in the day.
 When that happens, push your thinking through the evening to bed time.
-Imagine yourself climbing into bed calm and sober, not sloppy, smelly drunk.
+Visualise yourself climbing into bed calm and sober, not sloppy, smelly and drunk.
 Picture your head hitting the nice fresh pillow, your brain sleeping but not numb, maybe your face nicely washed and some night cream on.
-Imagine yourself reading some pages of your book knowing you’ll remember them in the morning, certainly having a lovely gentle drift off to sleep.
+Imagine yourself reading some pages of your book knowing you’ll remember them in the morning, and having a lovely gentle drift off to sleep.
 Visualise yourself waking up fresh and proud after a blissful 8-hour sleep, not wrecked after a night of toilet trips, dry horrors, head poundings and guilty thoughts.
 Remember – no one ever woke up in the morning regretting not getting drunk the night before.